 Each path has its own benefits and drawbacks.
 In the past, most IT managers were college graduates, but this has changed over the past few years.
 There are now many successful IT technicians who are self-taught or who attended coding bootcamps, an exciting new option.

-Coding bootcamps have proven their viability over the past few years as an exciting alternative to a college education.
-During a bootcamp, you’ll learn all of the practical skills you need to succeed in a career in IT management.
-Most bootcamps typically last less than a year, which means you can make the transition into your job in technology quicker than you would if you took the college route.
+Coding bootcamps have proven their worth over the past few years as an exciting alternative to a college education.
+During a bootcamp, you’ll learn the practical skills necessary to succeed in a career in IT management.

-During the bootcamp, you’ll work with mentors and instructors to build a portfolio of projects to showcase your skills and abilities to employers.
+During the bootcamp, you’ll work with mentors and instructors to build a portfolio of projects that you can use to showcase your skills to employers.
 You’ll also receive career support within the bootcamp as mentors or instructors will assist you with writing a resume or preparing for an interview.
 These same monitors and instructors will also share their industry connections to link you up with potential employers.

-In order to become an IT manager, there are a few skills you’ll need to develop and refine.
-Let’s break these skills down, starting with the technical skills IT managers need.
+There are a few skills you’ll need to develop and refine to become an IT manager.
+Let’s break them down, starting with the technical skills.

 Essential Technical Skills for IT Managers

-There are a couple of technical skills you’ll need to know in order to become an IT manager.
-These IT management skills include programming languages, systems administration concepts and other processes.
+There are several technical skills you’ll need to know in order to become an IT manager:

-As an IT manager, you’ll likely be responsible for overseeing any internal database a company uses.
-You should have a strong understanding of how databases work, and how to query and amend a database.
-You should also know how to manage, update and maintain a database.
+As an IT manager, you’ll likely be responsible for overseeing any internal database.
+You should have a strong understanding of how databases work, and how to query and amend one.
+You should also know how to manage, update, and maintain a database.

 Knowing how to interact with web services is a crucial part of being an IT manager.
-You should know how web services and APIs work, and how you can use them within the IT department and the broader organization.
+You should know how web services and application programming interfaces (APIs) work, and how you can use them within the IT department and the broader organization.
 You should also be comfortable working with cloud services and know how to respond to problems with cloud technologies.

 IT managers need more than just technical skills to be successful.
 You’ll need a set of soft skills as well to thrive in any IT management position.
 The top soft skills you can expect to use on the job include: